3lvia/designsystem/packages/components/README.md

 information on how to use it.

-- Navigate to `packages/web/src/app/doc-pages/components` and find the component you want to add documentation to or create a new module (like the ones existing all ready).
+- Navigate to `packages/web/src/app/doc-pages/components` and find the component you want to add documentation to or create a new module (like the ones existing already).
 You will find the standard setup in any of the other component modules.
 - The `your-component-data.ts` file should contain all the metadata for your component.
 Read about how to add the data in the `packages/web/src/app/doc-pages/component-data.template.ts` file to make the component